seigot/tools/explain/README_agent.md

 In research overview, There're two main targets.
 Fist one is "AI agent use cases" on embedded devices.
-  - In this section means, AI agent means..;
+  - In this section means, AI agent means..
       - In-vehicle conversational agents like NOMI, which is deployed in chinese EV NIO, or
       - In-car commerce agents like SoundHound AI
   - And also, AI Agent performance customization methods means conversational context tuning while talking with chat AI agent.
 In addition, we'd like to clarify AI model like LLM and SLM which work on the embedded systems and combination with ai agents.

 ### ■ Slide 3 (Research Items)